top of page

 Prioritizing Mental Health for BIPOC Women: 5 Tips to Protect Your Inner Peace

-It's time to talk about mental health for BIPOC women.
+Time to talk about mental health in the BIPOC community.

 1. Recognizing Burnout

-How do we know if we're at a breaking point?
+How to know if we're at a breaking point though?

 Burnout Signs: